 These simple tip that can save you time and a lot of hassle on the day of the assignment.

 Be truthful in telling your client (agency or direct client) about your abilities and experience.
 If you’re not, the truth will eventually come out.
 If you claim that you are experienced in a certain setting, but then at the assignment it is evident that do not have the experience, it will be noticeable.
 Clients and agencies appreciate interpreters’ honesty when they decline an assignment because they do not feel comfortable in the setting.
 This is actually a good opportunity to ask the agency for mentoring opportunities in that specific setting so you can eventually obtain the experience to accept these types of assignments.

 If you are made aware of any follow-up assignments notify the hiring agency immediately.
-One: it makes you look responsible, trustworthy and on the ball and two: it’s an opportunity for you to be tasked another assignment.
+One: it makes you look responsible, trustworthy, and on the ball, and two: it’s an opportunity for you to be tasked with another assignment.
 Don’t wait until the day before to notify the hiring agency of a future assignment.
 By then it’s probably too late to confirm with the client and then the job is lost.

 When an agency assigns you for an assignment they are relying on you to:

 1: perform interpreting duties with the utmost professionalism &

 If the client puts you on the spot and asks you to return for a follow-up assignment, remember that you are working on behalf of the hiring agency.
 Kindly tell the client that all requests for future assignments must be made directly through the agency, but that the client is welcome to request the interpreter by name for that future assignment.

 Most agencies provide freelance interpreters with business cards that should be given out at the assignment.
 Remember to give the agency’s card and number to the client and not your personal card.
 Bear in mind that it’s a small world and trying to convert an agency’s client to your own may lead to fewer assignments down the road.
 Not to mention bad karma!